streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 Notable facts and use cases for working store modules include:

 - Stores should only be used when reading data from another downstream Substreams module.
-- Stores cannot be outputted as a stream, except in development mode.
+- Stores cannot be output as a stream, except in development mode.
-- Stores are used to implement the Dynamic Data Sources pattern from Subgraphs; keeping track of contracts created to filter the next block with that information.
+- Stores are used to implement the Dynamic Data Sources pattern from Subgraphs, keeping track of contracts created to filter the next block with that information.
-- Do not use stores to query anything from them downstream of the Substreams output; use a sink and shape the data for proper querying.
+- Do not use stores to query anything from them downstream of the Substreams output, use a sink and shape the data for proper querying.

 ## Next steps